Please ensure Javascript is enabled for purposes of website accessibility

 Nature all around

-In spring 2024, pocket gardens around the entire building will feature unique assemblages of plants and interpretive experiences.
-Meandering paths invite visitors to become immersed in the setting and meet plants up close.
+Pocket gardens around the entire building feature unique assemblages of plants and interpretive experiences.
+Meandering paths invite visitors to be immersed in the setting and meet plants up close.
 Spaces for interpreters and group gatherings offer opportunities for students and those interested in a more interactive experience.

 Discovery Trail

 Gateway for Garden Explorers.
-A new trail connecting the fig tree lawn with The Nat’s building will introduce people to our region’s high biodiversity and the benefits of native plants.
-Signaling the transition from coastal San Diego to the desert, the trail will culminate in a boulder gathering just outside the Museum’s north doors
+A trail connecting the fig tree lawn with The Nat’s building introduces people to our region’s high biodiversity and the benefits of native plants.
+Signaling the transition from coastal San Diego to the desert, the trail culminates in a boulder gathering just outside the Museum’s north doors.

 Boulder Garden

 Low Water Wonders.
-This intersection at the northwest corner of the building will be a beautiful place to land when approaching the Museum.
-Drought-tolerant plants will inform visitors about water conservation, while large boulders offer informal seating and space for nature-based activities.
+This intersection at the northwest corner of the building is a beautiful place to land when approaching the Museum.
+Drought-tolerant plants inform visitors about water conservation, while large boulders offer informal seating and space for nature-based activities.
 Learn how you can save water with native plants in your own outdoor space here.

 Pollinator Paradise

 Birds, Bees, and Biodiversity.
 Our region is home to a mind-boggling variety of pollinators that rely on native plants.
-Sun-loving blooms will create a joyous riot in this colorful garden that will feature plants with flowers, fruit, and seed pods.
-Bees, birds, and bats will love this new pitstop in the Park—and people will, too.
+Sun-loving blooms create a joyous riot in this colorful garden that features plants with flowers, fruit, and seed pods.
+Bees, birds, and bats love this pitstop in the Park—and people do, too.
 This pocket garden is situated in a highly visible location near the iconic fountain.
 Learn more about creating your own pollinator paradise here.

 Container Corner